-- 1) Time Limit Outline - 2) Time Limit Submission of Reserved Matters - 3) No Development until Reserved Matters (access, appearance, layout, landscaping and scale) are submitted - 4) Materials - 5) Boundary treatments - 6) One all purpose access to a width of 5.5m with appropriate crossing - 7) No unbound materials in first 6m of access - 8) Vehicular visibility splays of 43m by 2.4m by 43m to access
+- 1. Time Limit Outline - 2.
+Time Limit Submission of Reserved Matters - 3.
+No Development until Reserved Matters (access, appearance, layout, landscaping and

-- 9) Vehicular turning head of size 3 dimensions provided within the site - 10) Communal bin/refuse collection point provision - 11) All off-street parking in accord with current parking standards - 12) Lighting Scheme details - 13) Compliance with bat mitigation plan and biodiversity enhancement provision - 14) Removal of PD rights for fencing, walls and means of enclosure on the southern boundary of the site - 15) Removal of PD rights for extensions/outbuildings
+- scale) are submitted - 4.
+Materials - 5.
+Boundary treatments - 6.
+One all purpose access to a width of 5.5m with appropriate crossing - 7.
+No unbound materials in first 6m of access - 8.
+Vehicular visibility splays of 43m by 2.4m by 43m to access - 9.
+Vehicular turning head of size 3 dimensions provided within the site - 10.
+Communal bin/refuse collection point provision - 11.
+All off-street parking in accord with current parking standards - 12.
+Lighting Scheme details - 13.
+Submission of a bat mitigation plan and biodiversity enhancement scheme concurrently with the Reserved Matters application - 14.
+Removal of PD rights for fencing, walls and means of enclosure on the southern boundary of the site - 15.
+Removal of PD rights for extensions/outbuildings